 Knockdamph bothy sits close to the head of Loch an Daimh and is mostly used as a shelter for hikers on the Cape Wrath Trail or those seeking solitude.
 The two large, communal rooms both boast fireplaces.

 A clear 4×4 track from Ullapool can be followed to reach this bothy, which is marked on the Beinn Dearg & Loch Broom OS Map.

 8. Glendhu Bothy

-Glendhu bothy was once used for storing deer carcasses that were shot by guests catching the boat in from Kylesku.
-Don’t let this put you off though- the bothy has been renovated long since, and is modern in comparison to other mountain bothies.
+Glendhu bothy in Sutherland was once used for storing deer carcasses that were shot by guests catching the boat in from Kylesku.
+Don’t let this put you off though- the bothy has been renovated long since, and is modern in comparison to other mountain bothies in Scotland.
 Next to the bothy is an old stalkers cottage.